jonhaun/Yahboom_fan_hat_service/README.md

 ## Yahboom_fan_hat_service
 #### Concept
 The goal is to create a solution that runs in the background as a service to provide cooling and default information about the Raspberry Pi, while still allowing for on demand modification of the behavior.
-The hardware is created by Yahboom described on their website here (https://www.yahboom.net/study/RGB_Cooling_HAT).
+The hardware is created by Yahboom described on their website [here](https://www.yahboom.net/study/RGB_Cooling_HAT).
 The scripts provided by Yahboom are not very straightforward to understand, so this setup is designed to provide a somewhat easier way to interact with the hardware.

 #### Implementation
 This project is made up of three simple files.